The Elements of End-to-end Deep Face Recognition: A Survey of Recent Advances: OVERVIEW

 \subsection{Face Detection}

 Face detection is the first procedure of the face recognition system.
 Given an input image, the face detection aims to find all the faces in the image and give the coordinates of bounding box with a confidence score.
-The major challenges of face detection contain varying resolution, scale, pose, illumination, occlusion ~\textit{etc}.The traditional methods focus on designing hand-crafted features that distinguishes facial and background region.
-With the development of deep learning, the deep features have been extensively used in face detection.
+The major challenges of face detection contain varying resolution, scale, pose, illumination, occlusion, \textit{etc}.
 In Section~\ref{sec:face_detection}, we provide a categorization of the deep learning based face detection methods from multiple dimensions, which includes multi-stage, single-stage, anchor-based, anchor-free, multi-task learning, CPU real-time and problem-oriented methods.
-Generally, the categorizing criterion of the multi-stage and single-stage methods relies on whether the face detectors generate candidate boxes, then the following one or more stages further refine the candidates for accurate predictions.
-Most anchor-based methods preset a number of anchors on the feature maps and then make classification and regression on these anchors.
-The anchors play a crucial role in this routine.
-Recently, another routine, ~\textit{i.e.,} the anchor-free design, attracts growing attention in object detection due to its flexibility and efficiency.
-So, we also discuss the anchor-free methods and make comparison with the anchor-based ones.
-In addition, as the face detection is the prior step in face recognition systems, the computational efficiency of face detector is important in real-world applications.
-Although the detectors can achieve good performance with the DCNNs, it is impractical to deploy heavy-weight networks, especially on the non-GPU devices.
-Thus, we introduce the CPU real-time methods for practical applications.
-Certainly, we should not ignore another set of problem-oriented methods for face detection, since they have explicit motivation to tackle the specific challenges.
-From the above-mentioned perspectives, we provide an in-depth discussion about the existing deep face detection methods in Section~\ref{sec:face_detection}.
-It is worth noting that there exists overlapping techniques between the categories, because, as explained above, the categorization is built up from multiple perspectives.
-It will help us to better recognize the deep learning based methods for face detection.
+It is worth noting that there exist overlapping techniques between the categories, because, the categorization is built up from multiple perspectives.

+\textbf{Differences to the existing survey of face detection.} Minaee~\textit{et al.}~\cite{Minaee2021GoingDI} review face detection methods from the beginning of deep learning era, and categorize them by design of network architecture.
+Compared with them, our categorizing criterion covers poly-aspects.
+Specifically, we provide a multiple-dimension categorization, to discuss the face detection methods from many different perspectives, which will help us to better understand the developing line and conclude the future trend.
+Since face detection state of the art is relatively advanced, such comprehensive categorization is necessary for readers.